RLNYC/udacity_FlightSurety/README.md

 ## Develop Server
 - `npm run server`
-    - Register oracels, airlines, and flight
+    - Register oracles, airlines, and flight
     - Listen to fetch flight status request and respond by passing on a randomly generated status code for a flight

 ## Start dapp server: